manishpcp/aws-migration/Readme.md

 ## Overview of AWS Cost Estimation Tools
 - **AWS Pricing Calculator**: AWS's primary tool for building detailed cost estimates across all major services, supporting bulk import via Excel for large-scale migrations and scenario analysis.
 - **Migration Evaluator**: Complimentary to qualified customers, this tool inventories your environment and builds a data-driven cloud business case, including TCO and monthly/annual cost projections.
-- **AWS Migration Hub**: Lets you track migration progress for free; pay only for migration tooling and provisioned AWS resources.[^7]
+- **AWS Migration Hub**: Lets you track migration progress for free; pay only for migration tooling and provisioned AWS resources.
 - **Manual Worksheets**: For custom needs or offline analysis, structured spreadsheet templates (see below) facilitate detailed estimation and aggregation.
 -----
 ## 1\.
 Lift-and-Shift (Rehost) Cost Estimation Worksheet